Zar000/sec-solo/README.md

-# Project to crack sha256 passwords using the most common passwords
+# Project to encrypt passwords with sha256
-# Link to password encrypter can be found here https://github.com/Zar000/sec-solo
+# Link to password cracker can be found here https://github.com/Zar000/new-sec-vg/tree/main